Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Introduction

-Artificial neural networks are proven to be a successful approach for many source separation tasks in the literature \citep{e24010055, 9826377, DBLP:conf/ismir/StollerED18, Chen2016DeepAN, 9413901, inproceedingschen2020, simon2022, DBLP:journals/corr/abs-2302-11824, liu2020separate, Gandelsman_2019_CVPR, Zou_2020_CVPR}.
-In this paper, we utilize the natural feature subspace specialization of neural networks with multiple encoder-like structures for BSS.
-Our proposed method employs a fully self-supervised training process such that the network is given no examples of the sources or information about the feature distribution of the sources, and therefore, is fully compatible with the problem statement of BSS in which we do not have any prior knowledge of the sources or the mixing process and only have access to the mixture for separation.
-Our proposed method utilizes a convolutional multi-encoder-single-decoder autoencoder that learns to separate the feature subspaces of the given mixture's sources within the encoding space of the network.
+Modern artificial neural networks are proven to be a successful approach for many source separation and BSS tasks in the literature \citep{e24010055, 9826377, DBLP:conf/ismir/StollerED18, Chen2016DeepAN, 9413901, inproceedingschen2020, simon2022, DBLP:journals/corr/abs-2302-11824, liu2020separate, Gandelsman_2019_CVPR, Zou_2020_CVPR, 10.1016/j.neucom.2023.126895}.
+In this paper, we utilize the natural feature subspace specialization of neural networks with multiple encoder-like structures for the task of BSS.
+Our proposed method employs a fully self-supervised training process such that the network is given no examples of the sources, and therefore, is fully compatible with the problem statement of BSS in which we do not have any prior knowledge of the sources or the mixing process and only have access to the mixtures for separation.
+The underdetermined BSS (UBSS) scenario, whereby there are more sources than observed mixtures, is considered to be the most challenging type in the literature \citep{HYVARINEN1999429}.
+A single-channel mixture would be the minimum number of possible observations and is underdetermined by definition if the number of sources is greater than one.
+Our proposed method utilizes a convolutional multi-encoder-single-decoder autoencoder that learns to separate sources within the multiple encoding spaces of the network.
 The network decoder learns to remix the concatenated outputs of the multiple encoders to predict the original input mixture.
-This is achieved with a simple reconstruction loss between the network’s input and output without making any strong assumptions about the source signals or the mixing process.
-Significantly, \emph{no assumption of linear separability from the mixture is made for the sources}; an assumption that many other works incorporate as a key component of the loss design.
-In addition, we propose two key regularization methods for enabling source estimation: the \emph{pathway separation loss} and the \emph{zero reconstruction loss}.
-The pathway separation loss aims to keep the weight connections shared by source encoding spaces and subsequent mappings sparse throughout the decoder by decaying the submatrices in the weights that connect separate encoding spaces toward zero.
-In other words, we encourage learned pathways in the weights of the decoder that each decode a specific encoding space such that all of the pathways are sparsely connected.
-The degree of sparseness can be controlled by a hyperparameter which scales the contribution of the loss term with respect to the total loss.
-After training, source estimations are produced using a novel encoding masking technique where all but a single encoding are masked with zero arrays and then the resulting output of the decoder is the source estimation associated with the active encoding i.e. the encoding that is not masked.
-The quality of source estimations is ensured by applying the zero reconstruction loss on the decoder during the training phase.
-The zero reconstruction loss reduces the impact that parameters unrelated to the target source have on the decoding of the active encoding space for source estimations by having the decoder construct a zero output when given an all-zero encoding.
+This is achieved with a simple reconstruction loss between the network’s input and output and two regularization methods for enabling blind source estimation: the \emph{sparse mixing loss} and the \emph{zero reconstruction loss}.
+The sparse mixing loss aims to keep the weight connections shared by source encodings and subsequent mappings sparse throughout the decoder.
+After training, source estimations are produced using an encoding masking technique where all but a single encoding are masked with zero arrays and then the resulting output of the decoder is the source estimation associated with the active encoding which is not masked.
+Further regularization is applied using the zero reconstruction loss on the decoder during the training phase.